Owner-Occupier Commercial Property Loans

 💡 Smart Tips for Business Buyers:

-Your current rent becomes borrowing power - lenders add this to your profit when calculating what you can afford.
-Getting pre-approval before searching puts you in a stronger negotiating position.
-Remember, owner-occupiers typically get 0.5-1% better rates than investors, and every dollar of repayment builds your equity instead of your landlord's wealth.
+We find that many of our clients don't realise their current rent becomes borrowing power — lenders add this to your profit when calculating what you can afford.
+For this reason, we always recommend getting pre-approval before searching, as it puts you in a significantly stronger negotiating position.
+Additionally, owner-occupiers typically get 0.5–1% better rates than investors, so every dollar of repayment builds your equity instead of your landlord's wealth.

 Timeframes are typical estimates and may vary.
 Not financial advice.
 Talk to our team for guidance specific to your situation.